Hecate: 15 Ways to Work With the Goddess of Witchcraft

 7. Study Herbs

 Hecate is the goddess of witchcraft and was specifically known for her herbal knowledge.
 Sources say there was a sacred garden dedicated to Hecate at her temple in Colchis (modern day Georgia).
 This garden would’ve contained her sacred trees, herbs and poisons.
 Study medicinal and magical herbalism and become one of Hecate’s priestesses.
 By growing and harvesting your own herbs, you’re recreating Hecate’s garden at Colchis.
+Your herbal creations also serve as offering to Hecate.

 8. Dark Moon Rituals